-- 5.5 Private informationqincludes, and possibly goes beyond, information relating to a persons private or family life, and aspects of business and professional life. - 5.6 4ntrusiveqsurveillance is covert surveillance that is carried out in relation to anything taking place on any residential premises or in any private vehicle and involves the presence of an individual on the premises or in the vehicle or using a surveillance device.
-The Council may not authorise such surveillance. - 4uthorising officerqin the case of local authorities these are specified as the Deputy Chief Executive (and more senior officers), Heads of Service, Service Managers or equivalent, responsible for the management of an investigation (see Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (SI 2010 No.521) As amended (from 1st November 2012) by the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources (Amendment) Order 2012 No. 1500.

-5.8 £enior Responsible Officergis responsible for:

-- the integrity of the process in place within the public authority for the management of CHIS; - compliance with Part II of the Act and with the Codes; - oversight of the reporting of errors to the relevant oversight Commissioner and the identification of both the cause(s) of errors and the implementation of processes to minimise repetition of errors; - engagement with the OSC inspectors when they conduct their inspections, where applicable; and - where necessary, oversight of the implementation of post-inspection action plans approved by the relevant oversight Commissioner.
+- 5.4 'Surveillance' includes monitoring, observing, listening, with or without the assistance of a surveillance device, and includes recording of any information obtained. - 5.5 Private information' includes, and possibly goes beyond, information relating to a persons private or family life, and aspects of business and professional life - 5.6 'Intrusive' surveillance is covert surveillance that is carried out in relation to anything taking place on any residential premises or in any private vehicle and involves the presence of an individual on the premises or in the vehicle or using a surveillance device.
+The Council may not authorise such surveillance. - 5.7 'Authorising officer' in the case of local authorities these are specified as the Deputy Chief Executive (and more senior officers), Heads of Service, Service Managers or equivalent, responsible for the management of an investigation (see Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 (SI 2010 No.521) As amended (from 1st November 2012) by the Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources (Amendment) Order 2012 No. 1500. - 5.8 'Senior Responsible Officer' is responsible for: - the integrity of the process in place within the public authority for the management of CHIS; - compliance with Part II of the Act and with the Codes; - oversight of the reporting of errors to the relevant oversight Commissioner and the identification of both the cause(s) of errors and the implementation of processes to minimise repetition of errors; - engagement with the IPCOOSC inspectors when they conduct their inspections, where applicable; and - where necessary, oversight of the implementation of post-inspection action plans approved by the relevant oversight Commissioner.

 Within local authorities, the Senior Responsible Officer should be a member of the corporate leadership team and should be responsible for ensuring that all authorising officers are of an appropriate standard in light of any recommendations in the inspection reports prepared by the Office of the Surveillance Commissioner.
 Where an inspection report highlights concerns about the standards of authorising officers, this individual will be responsible for ensuring the concerns are addressed.
+See Appendix E.

-5.9 RIPA Monitoring Officerais responsible for:

-- Maintaining the central record and collation of documents, - Day to day oversight of the RIPA process - Organising training in RIPA, and - Raising awareness of RIPA within the Council
+- 5.9 'RIPA Monitoring Officer' is responsible for: - Maintaining the central record and collation of documents, - Day to day oversight of the RIPA process - Organising training in RIPA, and - Raising awareness of RIPA within the Council